 If you’ve yet to explore this magical little paradise 13 miles off the coast of Rhode Island, you should definitely change that ASAP!
-There are so many beautiful places to see and fun things to do on Block Island, you’ll want to immediately book a trip for this summer.
+There are so many beautiful places to see and fun things to do on Block Island, you’ll want to immediately book a trip to one of the top New England islands to visit in summer.

 How to Get to Block Island

 First things first: how to get there.
 You can get to Block Island by boat or plane, but most people opt to “sail away on the Block Island Ferry” to begin their journey.
 Just 30 minutes away via the fast ferry in Point Judith, RI, it’s also worth mentioning that if you plan to bring your car aboard the ferry, you’ll need to book it way in advance to ensure a spot.

 They start taking ferry reservations for the coming season in early January each year, and the prime weekend slots tend to fill up quickly, so plan ahead for your Block Island day trip, or better yet, leave your car at home and stick to walking, biking and swimming as your preferred modes of transportation during your visit.
 If someone asks “do you need a car on Block Island,” the answer is, nope, not really!

 Block Island is a beautiful place year round, but the population drastically decreases in winter months and very few businesses are open, so you’ll want to plan your trip between May and October when there are the most lodging options available, the weather is favorable and the shops, restaurants, and bars are all open for business.